happenslol/batchtool/README.md

 # batchtool
-Tool for trimming and merging textures into a spritesheet.
+Tool for trimming and merging png textures into a spritesheet.

 #### Building
 To build batchtool, clone it first: